gciteli-ustravel/website-content-scan/IT-Review-Memo.md

 - staff time is spent manually checking sitemap content
 - the SmartSheet inventory can become incomplete over time

 This automation was created to reduce that manual effort and support a more consistent content review workflow.
-It scans public site maps, compares the results against the current SmartSheet inventory, and updates the sheet so the team can focus on the review process itself rather than manual page discovery.
+It scans public site maps, compares the results against the current SmartSheet inventory, and updates the sheet so the team can focus on the content review process itself rather than manual page discovery.

 ## System Overview